 - to confirm or change arrangements to pick up a child from music rehearsals, sport practice or similar activities

-Parents/carers who want their child to have a mobile phone for these reasons are advised that the student is to leave the phone at school for the day.
-Students must take the phone to Student Services before school where the phone will be stored with the relevant student details recorded.
+Parents/carers who wish their child to have a mobile phone for these reasons can arrange for the student to leave the phone at school for the day.
+Students must take the phone to Student Services before school where the phone will be stored securely with the relevant student details recorded.
 The phone can be collected at the end of the school day.
 Students are responsible for ensuring that their mobile phones are clearly identifiable as belonging to them.

 Non-compliance with the policy